du - estimate file space usage

 By default, the du utility shall write to standard output the size of the file space allocated to, and the size of the file space allocated to each subdirectory of, the file hierarchy rooted in each of the specified files.
 By default, when a symbolic link is encountered on the command line or in the file hierarchy, du shall count the size of the symbolic link (rather than the file referenced by the link), and shall not follow the link to another portion of the file hierarchy.
 The size of the file space allocated to a file of type directory shall be defined as the sum total of space allocated to all files in the file hierarchy rooted in the directory plus the space allocated to the directory itself.

 When du cannot stat() files or stat() or read directories, it shall report an error condition and the final exit status is affected.
-Files with multiple links shall be counted and written for only one entry.
+A file that occurs multiple times under one file operand and that has a link count greater than 1 shall be counted and written for only one entry.
+It is implementation-defined whether a file that has a link count no greater than 1 is counted and written just once, or is counted and written for each occurrence.
+It is implementation-defined whether a file that occurs under one file operand is counted for other file operands.
 The directory entry that is selected in the report is unspecified.
 By default, file sizes shall be written in 512-byte units, rounded up to the next 512-byte unit.

 The du utility shall conform to XBD Utility Syntax Guidelines .